SlicerMorph/Tutorials/GridBasedLandmarking/README.md

 To use this method, you will need a 3D model(s) and its accompanying set of fixed landmarks.
 For this tutorial download the mouse skull models and landmarks posted here: [mouse skull sample data](https://github.com/SlicerMorph/Mouse_Models/tree/newModels/newModels).

+## Before Starting the tutorial
+Due to an issue that was discovered later, for `PlaceLMGrid` functionality to work as intended, you need to scale both the sample models and corresponding landmarks by a factor of 20.
+To do that, use the `Transforms` module to create a transform whose first three diagonals are 20.
+Then assign all the samples to this transform, harden it, and then save the scaled version same where on the disk, and then proceed with the tutorial.

+This issue is now fixed, but it is integrated after the workshop is started, so the Slicer version you are using still had the problem.

 ----

 ### PlaceLandmarkGrid